 The completion of these tasks does not suggest a person should retire.
 However, failing to complete the tasks will put a successful transition into retirement at risk.

-This week’s task is related to work: You should explore what employment possibilities are available if you want to keep working full- or part-time in retirement.
+This week’s task is related to work: You should explore the possibilities available if you want to keep working full- or part-time in retirement.

 Why this is important: